Idenary/idenary.com/README.md

 ## Open source

-This project is released under a very permissive GPL 2-clause licence.
+This project source code is released under a very permissive GPL 2-clause licence.
 Please do not abuse it and keep the credits!